na-stewart/Street-Racing-ML/README.md

 # Street Racing ML
 A machine learning driven racing game.

-Each player (AI agent) has three simple goals: collect points (red balls), avoid traffic, and to reach the finish first.
+Each player (AI agent) has three simple goals: collect points, avoid traffic, and reach the finish first.

 ##  How to use
 1. Download the setup file from the releases tab.